 Lewiston is a medium-sized city located in the state of Maine.
 With a population of 36,202 people and nine constituent neighborhoods, Lewiston is the second largest community in Maine.
-Lewiston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Lewiston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Lewiston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lewiston are a mix of both white- and blue-collar jobs.
+Lewiston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lewiston is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lewiston who work in office and administrative support (17.44%), sales jobs (10.53%), and teaching (6.93%).

-The percentage of adults in Lewiston with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.71% of adults in Lewiston have a bachelor's degree or advanced degree.
+The citizens of Lewiston are slightly less educated than the national average of 21.84% for the average city or town: 15.71% of adults in Lewiston have a bachelor's degree or advanced degree

 The per capita income in Lewiston in 2010 was $21,668, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $86,672 for a family of four.
 However, Lewiston contains both very wealthy and poor people as well.

 The people who call Lewiston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewiston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lewiston include French , English, Irish, and Italian.